Skip to main content

 • Does the host family have children of a similar age to those being hosted?

 • How long will the home hospitality last?
-Don’t forget that any visit lasting two nights or more requires a home visit by the UK leader in charge or their nominee during the stay (for every 2 nights stayed)
+Don’t forget that any visit lasting two nights or more requires a home visit by the UK volunteer in charge or their nominee during the stay (for every 2 nights stayed)

 • What programme of activities will be provided for the guests by the family and by the group?